Menu Close

 Waste

 We have recently reviewed our waste data collection in tracking waste across the Springfield Group.
 Our data methodology exceeds industry standards because we include all waste - construction, demolition and excavation waste.
-In 2021/22 we calculate that we diverted 91% waste from landfill.
+In 2022/23 we calculate that we diverted 92% waste from landfill against our target of 90%.